0x80/mono-ts/README.md

-It is the best I could come up with given the tooling that is available, so expect this repository to change over time as the ecosystem around Typescript and Javascript evolves.
+It is the best I could come up with given the tooling that is available, so expect this repository to change over time as the ecosystem around Typescript evolves.

-My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focussing on.
-If you use different platforms, I believe this is still a great reference, as it should be easy discard anything you have no use for.
-The approach itself is largely independent of the chosen technology stack.
+My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focussing on primarily.
+If you use different a different stack, I believe this can still be a great reference, as the approach itself does not depend on it.

-Also, I am still working on some Firestore abstractions (server and client-side) that will hopefully make it in here in the coming months.

 Contributions and suggestions are welcome within the scope of this example, but I doubt there ever will be a one-size-fits-all solution, so this code should be